Characters of the Marvel Cinematic Universe: A–L: J. Jonah Jameson

 J. Jonah Jameson (portrayed by J. K. Simmons) is the bald executive reporter of the sensationalist news website TheDailyBugle.net, intent on similarly defaming Spider-Man after his civilian persona is exposed through the use of doctored footage provided by an associate of the supervillain Mysterio.
 He eventually hires Betty Brant, one of Parker's classmates from the Midtown School of Science and Technology, as an unpaid intern to aid his ongoing efforts to expose the vigilante along with Ned Leeds and MJ who were involved.
 He is later contacted by Parker himself in an attempt to lure several displaced villains from the multiverse to the Statue of Liberty to cure and return them to their respective realities, before completely losing memory of Parker alongside the rest of the world as a result of a magic spell cast by Doctor Strange.

-As of 2025, the character has appeared in three projects: the films Spider-Man: Far From Home and Spider-Man: No Way Home; and the web series The Daily Bugle.
+As of 2026, the character has appeared in three projects: the films Spider-Man: Far From Home and Spider-Man: No Way Home; and the web series The Daily Bugle.
 Simmons reprises his role in the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021) (mid-credits cameo).
-Simmons previously portrayed a different version of Jameson in Sam Raimi's Spider-Man film series.
+Simmons previously portrayed a different version of Jameson in Sam Raimi's Spider-Man film series (2002–2007).

 Jentorra

 Jentorra (portrayed by Katy O'Brian) is the leader of the Freedom Fighters in the Quantum Realm.

-As of 2025, the character has appeared in one project: the film Ant-Man and the Wasp: Quantumania.
+As of 2026, the character has appeared in one project: the film Ant-Man and the Wasp: Quantumania.

 Gabe Jones

 Gabriel "Gabe" Jones (portrayed Derek Luke) is a member of the Howling Commandos who fought in World War II.

-As of 2025, the character has appeared in one project: the film Captain America: The First Avenger.
+As of 2026, the character has appeared in one project: the film Captain America: The First Avenger.
 An alternate universe variant of Jones appeared in one project: the Disney+ animated series What If...?.

 Jorani / Iron Fist

-Jorani (voiced by Jona Xiao), also known as Iron Fist, is a masked warrior from K'un-Lun and bearer of the Iron Fist mantle at the end of the 14th century who draws her powers from the molten heart of the immortal dragon Shou-Lao, whom she defeated.
+Jorani (voiced by Jona Xiao), also known as Iron Fist, is a masked martial artist from K'un-Lun in the late 14th century, and the latest person at the time to possess the ability to call upon the mystical power of the Iron Fist, which allows her to enhance her strength to superhuman levels by focusing her chi.
+She acquired the Iron Fist by defeating the immortal dragon Shou-Lao, from whose molten heart Jorani drew this power.
+In 1400 AD, Jorani travels to Wakanda and successfully recovers a small dragon statue containing a piece of vibranium that had been taken by the Wakandan spy Basha.

-As of 2025, the character has appeared in one project: the Disney+ animated series Eyes of Wakanda (2025).
+As of 2026, the character has appeared in one project: the Disney+ animated series Eyes of Wakanda (2025).